moves-rwth/nitwit-validator/README.md

 ### I get an error during compilation like ```/usr/include/c++/8/cstdio:41:10: fatal error: bits/c++config.h: No such file or directory```
 You are missing the packages for building 32bit applications!
 On Debian/Ubuntu for example, you need to install ```apt install gcc-multilib g++-multilib```.

+## Desirable C features that will be implemented in the future
+- typedef of function pointers
+- full const support